dalmo1991/superflexPy/doc/elements_list.rst

 List of currently implemented elements
 ======================================

-SuperflexPy provides a large variety of components (i.e., elements, units, nodes and network) for constructing conceptual hydrological models.
+SuperflexPy provides four levels of components (elements, units, nodes and network) for constructing conceptual hydrological models.
 The components presented in the page :ref:`components` represent the core of SuperflexPy.
-However, such components must be extended to create customized models.
+These components can be extended to create customized models.

 Most of the customization efforts will be required for elements (i.e., reservoirs, lag, and connection elements).
-This page contains all the elements implemented by extending the classes provided by SuperflexPy, and made available to the users to help them construct their own models.
-The elements are divided in three categories
+This page describes all elements that have been created and shared by the community of SuperflexPy.
+These elements can be used to construct a wide range of model structures.

+This section lists elements according to their type, namely

 - Reservoir
 - Lag elements
 - Connections

-The elements are listed in alphabetical order.
+Within each section, the elements are listed in alphabetical order.

 Reservoirs
 ----------